AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-mov-1-intro.md

 * populating section.text for each section
 * not populating section.entry or section.emptyReason for each section

-A structured Medicare Overivew (Level 3A or 3B) is supplied by:
+A structured Medicare Overview (Level 3A or 3B) is supplied by:
 * populating section.entry or section.emptyReason for each section

 #### Boundaries and relationships